 When considering what to say in your grandfather's eulogy, think about his life story.
 What were some of the most memorable moments you shared with him?
 What made him special?
 What did he love to do?
 What kind of person was he?
 What were his best qualities?

 Gather and write down all of these thoughts and the memories you have of your grandpa.
-Make a list of his best qualities and record some memorable moments.
+Make a list of his best qualities and record some unforgettable moments.
 If this is too difficult for you to do alone, ask others who knew him well to share their stories and memories.

-This process will no doubt spark ideas of what you should include in your eulogy.
+Going through this process will no doubt spark ideas of what you should include in your eulogy.

 2. Organize and highlight what you want to include in your eulogy